petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

     = Unexpected Execution of User Inputs

     --> Cross Site Scripting
-    = Injecting Malicious Client Side Script into Web PagesThe malicious code along with the original webpage gets displayed in the web client
+    = Injecting Malicious Client Side Script into Web Pages.
+      The malicious code along with the original webpage gets displayed in the web client

     --> Parameter Manipulation
     = Cookie Manipulation